 A Country Garden Journal may earn commission for purchases made after clicking links on this page.
 Learn More.
 This comes at no extra cost to you.

 Christmas Shopping is upon us, and as we browse through the mall, we can’t help but be tempted by the ever-colorful Poinsettia.
 Impulse buying is a weakness with some of us.
 Nevertheless, randomly grabbing a plant while on your way to the checkout counter is never wise.
 Take time when choosing your Poinsettia and you can be rewarded with extraordinary color at Christmas.
-One of the most important steps in learning How To Grow Poinsettias begins with making the right choices.
+One of the most important steps in learning How To Grow Christmas Poinsettias begins with picking out the right plant.

 When choosing your Poinsettia: